On this page:

 How do I repay a Bridging loan?

 It is important to consider your exit strategy from the Bridging loan.
-Usually, this would be a new mortgage/refinance, selling the property or using other funds to repay the loan.
-It can be repaid early.
+This would usually be a new mortgage/refinance, selling the property or using other funds to repay the loan.
+It can also be repaid early.

-Can I get a Bridging Loan is I have Adverse Credit?
+Can I get a Bridging Loan if I have adverse credit?

-Adverse credit, also known as bad credit, does not necessarily mean you are unable to get a mortgage.
+Adverse credit, also known as bad credit history, does not necessarily mean you are unable to get a mortgage.
 Every situation is unique and we can advise accordingly.

 How can I check my Credit Report?